 - Make mealtimes family time and screen free and that includes your phones too!

-- Stop children being in front of a screen for 30 minutes to an hour before bedtime to reduce the excitation of the brain before sleep.
+- Stop children being in front of a screen for 30 minutes to an hour before bedtime.
+This reduces the excitation of the brain before sleep.

-- Set regular times for homework or practicing an instrument or skill which happen every day at the same time to encourage the habit.
+- Set regular times for homework or practicing an instrument or skill which happen every day at the same time.
+This will encourage the habit.
 Get your older children to think about what routine works best for them.
 By coming up with their own schedule, they are more likely to stick to it!

-- Spend time playing on the computer with your child and make it social or provide computer games that encourage activity and physical movement such as the Wii.
+- Spend time playing on the computer with your child and make it social.
+Computer games that encourage activity and physical movement such as the Wii are good examples.

 - Set a good example by prioritising social and family time to play or talk with your children.